Morrisdata/DataScience101/README.md

 Here is my suggested Training path:

-This is for part time students looking to break into data science.
-I have taken or given these classes and this is what I would suggest for anyone looking to break into data.
+I have taken or given these classes and this is what I would suggest for anyone looking to break into Data Science

-Data Analytics workshop
+* Khan Academy Probability and Statistics

-Data Science workshop
+* Learn Python the Hardway

-SQL Bootcamp (optional)
+* Git Workshop

-Python Bootcamp(optional)
+* Data Analytics workshop

-Git Workshop
+* Data Science workshop

-Learn Python the Hardway
+* SQL Bootcamp (optional)

-Khan Academy
+* Python Bootcamp(optional)

-Data Analytics 10 week part time cohort
+* Data Analytics 10 week part time cohort

-Data Science 10 week part time cohort
+* Data Science 10 week part time cohort

 Attend meetups, networking events and look for oppurtuties for projects within your own business to get started.
 Check out info sessions with teachers.